xaukael/speaking-status/README.md

 # speaking-status

-monitors your microphone and displays that you are speaking when the set threshold is reached.
+Monitors your microphone and displays that you are speaking when the set threshold is reached.